If Boracay Island in the Philippines isn’t the perfect tropical island getaway, it’s certainly darn close.

 Visitors to Boracay enjoy unlimited access to beaches of powdery white sand, crystal-clear water, and a multitude of entertainment options.
 During the peak season between March to June, the weather obliges Boracay with clear skies and unobstructed sunlight – perfect weather for soaking up the rays or enjoying some watersports.

 When the sun goes down, Boracay’s rowdy nightlife kicks in, drawing crowds to nightly revelries at D’Mall at Station 2.
-Despite snowballing development, Boracay Island retains much of the charm that first brought foreign visitors over in the 1970s.

 The beaches of Boracay are the island’s biggest draw – 12 beaches are distributed around the island, each having their share of resorts and seaside activities.
-The first-time visitor to Boracay only needs to know two: White Beach and Bulabog Beach.

 White Beach holds the lion’s share of Boracay’s popular establishments, as it has the island’s longest uninterrupted stretch of beach, with arguably the best sand and most favorable winds during peak season.

 Bulabog Beach is directly opposite White Beach, and is more popular with the watersports crowd.
 Yearly surfing and kiteboarding competitions are held on Bulabog Beach during peak season, as the prevailing winds are stronger on Boracay’s eastern coast.

 A handful of other beaches lie some distance from the main tourist stretch, but can be accessible by paraw or by tricycle: Puka Beach, Ilig-Iligan Beach, Diniwid Beach, Punta Bunga Beach and Banyugan Beach are all arranged around Boracay’s northernmost point in Barangay Yapak.

 Challenging currents and less-than-powder-fine beaches make them less popular, but less crowded beach choices.